-A Principal's Guide to Helping Students Help Students
+Helping Students Help Students

-Principals want to assist you because you are a friend, ally, parent/guardian or witness to a student who has been harmed.
+Principals and vice-principals want to assist you because you are a friend, ally, parent/guardian or witness to a student who has been hurt.

-Do you know that principals know that...
+Do you know that principals/vice-principals know that...

 - students who have been bullied tend to reach out to their friends first? - your relationship to someone who has been hurt is important in their healing process? - you may be the difference for someone who was hurt? - all incidents of cyberbullying must be taken seriously? - students may be hesitant to speak up for fear of repercussions, being judged, not being believed, losing their device, being disciplined or even being outed?